PRSA produces a variety of content for PR professionals, including in the monthly publication Strategies & Tactics and its online versions.

 - Use parallel structure in your writing.
 When you use bullet points or list items in a series, construct phrases similarly.
-(If you are listing tasks, don’t say: “playing tennis, exercise, coloring.”
+(If you are listing tasks, then don’t say: “playing tennis, exercise, coloring.”
 Say: “playing tennis, exercising, coloring.”

 A final word: